Aboriginal words in Australian English

 A survey of newspapers in July 2007 found that the most common Aboriginal word is 'kangaroo', followed by 'wallaby' (which might be influenced by the rugby team of the same name), 'waratah' (also a rugby team), 'koala', 'billabong', 'kookaburra', 'dingo' and 'wombat'.

-Not surprisingly, all of these words come from a language spoken in the area of Sydney and surrounds where they were adopted early on in Australia's history.
+Not surprisingly, all of these words come from Dharug, a language spoken in the area of Sydney and surrounds, where they were adopted early on in Australia's history.
 The uniform spelling was established in the 1830s.
 Later, the language of the Perth area provided jarrah, kylie (a word for 'boomerang'), numbat, and quokka.
 The language of the Geelong area provided the mythical monster the bunyip.

 'Karrikins'—a new word from an Aboriginal language

 Aboriginal words are still added to the Australian and international vocabulary.